e-mejia/todo/README.md

 # Author: Eduardo Mejia

-# This is React todo app that writes a list of task to accomplish.
+# This is a React "todo" app that creates a list of tasks to accomplish

 # The following components make up the app: